ZWPlayer Source Input Address Parameter url Configuration Details

 ];

-• url: Actual address of the stream
+• url: The actual address of the stream.

 2.3 Configuration Format 2: Compatible with Third-Party Player Formats